-The virus is passed through certain bodily fluids.
+HIV is passed through certain bodily fluids.
 This means that blood, semen, vaginal liquids, breast milk and secretions from the anus can all carry the virus.
-People living with HIV can take medication which will keep them healthy and it prevents HIV from being passed on to their sexual partners.
-The medicine works by reducing a person’s viral load to an amount that is undetectable.
+People living with HIV can take medication that will keep them healthy and prevents HIV from being passed on to their sexual partners.
+The medicine works by reducing a person’s viral load to an undetectable amount.

 Undetectable means that the amount of HIV in the blood is so low that it was not picked up by the test.
 The person is still HIV-positive and must continue to take their medication but the treatment is so effective that they cannot pass on HIV to another person through sex.
 This breakthrough in HIV medicine is known as Undetectable equals Untransmittable or U=U.